Dragula (song): In popular culture

 The Hot Rod Herman remix version of the song is featured in the soundtrack of the 1999 Warner Bros. film The Matrix.
 The song was also featured in several video games including Sled Storm, Twisted Metal 4, Gran Turismo 2, and Jet Set Radio.
-In addition, the original version was featured the in the 2012 Twisted Metal reboot and in Fortnite Festival games and in the Peacock TV Series Twisted Metal season 2.
+In addition, the original version was featured in the 2012 Twisted Metal reboot and in Fortnite Festival games and in the Peacock TV Series Twisted Metal season 2.